DallasMorningNews/django-chartwerk/README.md

 ## Configuration variables

 Chartwerk allows you to set a number of configuration options.
-The preferred method of setting config is through environment variables, though most config options can also be set in your project settings using the same variable name.
-For those options that can be set in `settings.py`, environment variables override variables in your project settings if you declare them in both places.

 ### App settings